mojocraftdojo/fraud_detection/README.md

-Hightlighted results:
+**Highlighted results:**

---  The top performing classifiers for this dataset are CatBoost, Random Forest , XGBoost and ANNs.
+---  Based on F1 comparison (see below figure), the top performing classifiers for this dataset are CatBoost, Random Forest , XGBoost and ANNs.
 These models all easily pass F1 score cutoff (F1>=0.8).
 ANNs's performance seems slightly lower than the other three, but could be due to insufficient hyperparameter turning and insufficient epoch iterations.

 ---  CatBoost, Random Forest and XGBoost are trained using out-of-box parameters without any tuning, they all can achieve F1 score in 0.8 ~ 0.9 range.

----- Logistic Regression, Gradient Boost and SVM achieved F1 score in 0.7 ~ 0.8 range.
+---  Logistic Regression, Gradient Boost and SVM achieved F1 score in 0.7 ~ 0.8 range.
 Classification threshold adjustment has been attempted to boost performance when running Logistic Regression.